mwgabby-li/Mab/ReadMe.md

 }
 ```

-But redundant and useless for variables:
+But currently redundant and useless for variables:
 ```
 function -> number entry point {
     local [2][2] number:matrix = new[2][2] 0;